 Leaked passwords, investigations and indictments

-Schroeder brought his actions to Griswold's attention when he signed on to a lawsuit against her last November brought by Republicans who sought an Arizona-style, third-party review of Colorado's presidential election results while citing a number of conspiracies, Griswold said her lawsuit.
+Schroeder brought his actions to Griswold's attention when he signed on to a lawsuit against her last November brought by Republicans who sought an Arizona-style, third-party review of Colorado's presidential election results while citing a number of conspiracies, Griswold said in her lawsuit.

 In a signed affidavit filed in the ballot-review seeking suit, Schroeder said he copied the computers and hard drives because he feared a routine installation of software from Dominion Voting Systems, the company that provides electronic voting machines and associated software to hundreds of counties across the country, would erase records of the 2020 election.